Signed Into Law

 Which agencies enforce HB700?

-HB700 is enforced by Office of Consumer Credit Commissioner (OCCC) and Finance Commission of Texas.
+HB700 is enforced by Finance Commission of Texas and Office of Consumer Credit Commissioner (OCCC).

 Q

-The compliance urgency for HB700 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB700 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q